translation-cards/translation-cards/docs/build-pipeline.md

 # Snap CI
 We use [Snap CI](https://snap-ci.com/) for our build pipeline.
 We chose this because it is very easy to set up, maintain, and is well documented.

 The pipeline will trigger when a commit is pushed to the master branch.
-This will run our tests against our application, and give you the option in the end to upload the APK to an artifact repository.
+This will run our tests against our application, and give you the option in the end to manually trigger an upload of the APK to an artifact repository.

-Eventually the pipeline can be configured to upload our APK directly to the Play store to achieve [Continuous Delivery](http://martinfowler.com/bliki/ContinuousDelivery.html).

 # Build Stages
 ### Android Initialize